-Sometimes people refer to forms of full-grain leather as nappa leather, but each company has its own way of making nappa leather.
-Taken from the top layer of the hide — where all the grain is — full grain leather develops a natural polish with age and use.
+Leather vs Nappa leather – Sometimes people refer to forms of full-grain leather as Nappa leather, but each company has its own way of making Nappa leather.
+Taken from the top layer of the hide — where all the grain is — full-grain leather develops a natural polish with age and use.
 But even though a label says full-grain leather, only a few parts of the furniture may be made with it.
-Check to ensure that if you buy a piece of furniture that says full-grain or nappa leather, the entire surface is covered with full-grain leather and not just the seat and seat backs.
+Check to ensure that if you buy a piece of furniture that says full-grain or Nappa leather, the entire surface is covered with full-grain leather and not just the seat and seat backs.

 Learn more: PU LeatherCar LeatherShoe LeatherBags LeatherGlove Leather